mrestuccia/tic-tac-toe/README.md

 game.js
 - Marks a cell adding a class for X or O.
-- Once a cell has a class, the click are ignored.
+- Once a cell has a class, clicks are ignored.
 - A data structure (matrix) can be easily added if needed.

 style.js